How to Calculate Beam Deflection

 Before integrating, note that we are keeping the singularity functions intact and not expanding them or multiplying through the terms to the left of the brackets.
 After integrating twice we end up with,

-where C1C_1 and C2C_2 are the constants of integration.
+where and are the constants of integration.

 6.4 Step 4: Apply boundary conditions and solve for constants of integration